marislakss/card-workout-programmatic-uikit/README.md

-# CardWorkout-Programmatic-UIKit
+# CardWorkout

-CardWorkout-Programmatic-UIKit is an iOS app that provides a workout routine using a deck of cards.
+card-workout-programmatic-uikit is an iOS app that provides a workout routine using a deck of cards.
 Each card represents a different exercise, and the app generates a random workout based on the cards drawn.

 ## Installation

-To install CardWorkout-Programmatic-UIKit, follow these steps:
+To install card-workout-programmatic-uikit, follow these steps:

 1. Clone the repository to your local machine.
 2. Open the project in Xcode.